 -2001 The Spring Newsletter announced “A New Beginning: Pathways Continues with Renewed Energy,” and promised to explore new sources of funding along with new ways to support and expand Pathways’ work.
 Major support came from the Missouri Institute of Mental Health, which has provided office space and additional assistance, as well as collaborative programming.

-- The first-rate Web site www.Pathways2Promise.org , recently redesigned by website Deloy Cole and Lead Consultant Jermine Alberty, this site provides a first contact and continuing assistance with mental illness ministry.
+- The first-rate Web site www.Pathways2Promise.org, recently redesigned by website Deloy Cole and Lead Consultant Jermine Alberty, this site provides the first contact and continuing assistance with mental illness ministry

 - “Sunshine from Darkness”: in collaboration with the American Psychiatric Association Foundation, Pathways distributed nationwide 25,000 posters featuring art contributed by NARSAD Artworks, awareness information, and resource materials to congregations in 10 faith groups.
 Follow up consultations and technical assistance helped congregations in starting or expanding mental illness ministries.